mfpiccolo/happy_place/README.md

 `js_class:` String name of the js class that you want to use

-`function:` Sting of the name of the function you would like to call
+`function:` String of the name of the function you would like to call

 `partials:` Hash of keyword arguments with partials that will be rendered and available in your js function